rbn42/panon/README.md

 Shaders
 =======
 Shaders are stored in [kde/plasmoid/contents/shaders/](kde/plasmoid/contents/shaders/).

-You can add your own shader files to this location, or to ~/.local/share/plasma/plasmoids/panon/contents/shaders/, providing panon is installed there.
-The name of the shader file must end with ".frag".
+Providing panon is installed in your home directory, you can add your own shader files to ```~/.local/share/plasma/plasmoids/panon/contents/shaders/```.
+The name of the shader file must be ended with ".frag".
 Panon can detect and load new shaders in this folder during runtime.

 Credits
 ======